What I Learned From the Costa Maya KAL

 9 Things Knitters Learned During the Costa Maya Knit-Along

 If you weren’t able to come on this amazing journey with us, it’s not too late!!
-The Costa Maya Sweater Class (as well as all of the previous KALs) is still available to purchase for $15 at my Ravelry Store!
-That’s right, for less than the cost of 3 Venti Mochas, less than the price 3 movie rentals, less than 1 pedicure, you can have access to the pattern, over 30 videos, message boards, and a wealth of new knitting knowledge!
+The Costa Maya Sweater Class (as well as all of the previous KALs) is still available to purchase for $19 at my website!
+That’s right, you can have access to the pattern, over 30 videos, message boards, and a wealth of new knitting knowledge!
 Here are some great reasons to take the dive!

 The Costa Maya class builds confidence: